addyosmani/backbone-fundamentals/README.md

     return photo.get("title").toLowerCase();
 });
 ```

-The complete list of what it can do is beyond the scope of this guide, but can be found in the official docs.
+The complete list of what Underscore can do is beyond the scope of this guide, but can be found in its official [docs](http://documentcloud.github.com/underscore/).

 ###Routers

-In Backbone, routers are used to handle routing for your application.
-This is achieved using hash-tags with URL fragments which you can read more about if you wish.
-Some examples of valid routes may be seen below:
+In Backbone, routers are used to help manage application state and for connecting URLs to application events.
+This is achieved using hash-tags with URL fragments, or using the browser's pushState and History API.
+Some examples of routes may be seen below:

 ```html
 http://unicorns.com/#/whatsup